-If you have questions about financing your study abroad that are not answered here, the Office for Education Abroad encourages you to make an appointment with a member of the CSB/SJU Financial Aid Office staff.
+If you have questions about financing your study abroad, we encourage you to make an appointment with a member of the CSB/SJU Financial Aid Office staff.

 Financial Aid for Summer Programs